 Let’s say we want to execute a simple select query like below-

-Then to get the output their itself (I mean without going into MySQL), using below command and Sqoop Eval function.
+Then to get the output themselves (I mean without going into MySQL), using the below command and Sqoop Eval function.

-Similarly if you want to insert a particular record into the MySQL table then you can do this using Sqoop-eval command like below-
+Similarly, if you want to insert a particular record into the MySQL table then you can do this using the Sqoop-eval command like below-

 Sqoop Codegen command